Third-Party Validation and Verification

 • IAF or ISAE for accredited auditors.

-• Accreditation status is checked upon registration by the OCP.
+• Accreditation status is checked upon registration by the OCP, and is publicly available on the List of Active Validation Partnersarrow-up-right.

 Matching Process

-• The OCP team works with Project Developers to select an appropriate VVB or auditor for the specific project by considering:
+• The OCP team works with Project Developers to approve an appropriate VVB or auditor for the specific project based on:

 • Sector expertise,